pretix/pretix/doc/api/resources/reusablemedia.rst

    :param organizer: The ``slug`` field of the organizer to look up a medium for
    :query string expand: If you pass ``"linked_giftcard"``, ``"linked_orderpositions"``, or ``"customer"``, the respective
                          field will be shown as a nested value instead of just an ID.
-The nested objects are identical to the respective resources, except that the ``linked_orderpositions`` will have an attribute of the format ``"order": {"code": "ABCDE", "event": "eventslug"}`` to make matching easier.
+The nested objects are identical to the respective resources, except that the ``linked_orderpositions`` each will have an attribute of the format ``"order": {"code": "ABCDE", "event": "eventslug"}`` to make matching easier.
 The parameter can be given multiple times.
    :statuscode 201: no error